About the WCA

 Meetings are conducted in state capital cities and some regional centres.

 The WCA publishes “The Watchmakers of Australia” magazine, six times per year.

 The WCA provides a link between it members, manufacturers, their agents and other industry associations throughout the world.
-Local affiliations iinclude the Australian Jewellers Association, The Timepiece Council, Sydney Clockmakers Society, the National Association of Watch and Clock Collectors (NAWCC) and the Powerhouse Museum (Sydney).
+Local affiliations iinclude the Australian Jewellers Association, Sydney Clockmakers Society, the National Association of Watch and Clock Collectors (NAWCC) and the Powerhouse Museum (Sydney).

 Established Service Standards provide members with guidance on acceptable standards of workmanship and customer service.